-Use this switch to move a front head restraint up or down.
-Lift up on the switch to move the head restraint up.
-Press down on the switch to move the head restraint down.
-The top of the head restraint should be closest to the top of your ears.
-This position helps reduce the chance of a neck injury in a crash.
-When you move a front seat head restraint up or down, the shoulder belt height changes.
+Slide the head restraint up or down so that the top of the restraint is closest to the top of your ears.
+This position reduces the chance of a neck injury in a crash.

 On some models, the head restraints tilt forward and rearward also.

-Some rear seats have adjustable head restraints.
+Adjust the head restraint by grasping the top of the restraint and moving it forward or rearward until it is in the desired position.

+The rear seat head restraints in your vehicle are adjustable.
 Slide an adjustable head restraint up or down so that the top of the restraint is closest to the top of your ears.
 This position reduces the chance of a neck injury in a crash.

-On some models, the rear seat head restraints tilt forward and rearward also.
+On some models, the head restraints tilt forward and rearward also.

-There are four different positions for the front seat head restraints and three different positions for the rear seat head restraints.
-Adjust either head restraint by grasping the top of the restraint and moving it forward the way you want it to go until you hear a click.
-It will then be locked into that position until you need to move it again.
-Pulling it forward past the last position will allow the headrest to return to its full rear position.
+There are three different positions for the rear seat head restraints.
+Adjust a rear head restraint by grasping the top of the restraint and moving it forward the way you want it to go until you hear a click.
+It will then be locked into position until you need to move it again.
+Pulling it forward past the last position will allow the head restraint to return to its full rear position.